apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 the CloudStack software and servers, you also need a layer of user services so that people can actually make use of the cloud.
-This means not just a user UI, but a set of options and resources that users can choose from, such as templates for creating virtual machines, disk storage, and more.
+This means not just a user UI, but a set of options and resources that users can choose from, such as templates for creating Instances, disk storage, and more.
 If you are running a commercial service, you will be keeping track of what services and resources users are consuming and charging them for that usage.
 Even if you do not charge anything for people to use your